KyuuKiya/kyuukiya.github.io/_pages/about.md

 # About
 Jiye Qiu is a graduate research student studying nuclear science and energy engineering at Osaka University.
 He obtained his bachelor of engineering degree in biomedical engineering from the University of Sydney with first class honours in 2021.

 Jiye is interested in medical imaging and medical physics.
-Currently, he is focusing on the neutron detection techniques in boron neutron capture therapy.
+Currently, he is focusing on the real-time neutron detection techniques for boron neutron capture therapy.

 # News